 But joining a church does not necessarily mean we will form the spiritual habits that are best for us.
 Some churches reduce worship to singing, and define discipleship as the mere act of filling one’s minds with knowledge.
 Other churches get too hung up on an extraordinary, experiential encounter with God.
 But worship isn’t just about us singing songs; it is not just about having extraordinary encounters.
 It is not even primarily about either of those things.
 Worship, says Smith, is much broader than that: God uses ordinary practices—corporate prayer, preaching, communion, offering, benediction, etc.—to form us and disciple us.
 Smith quotes Craig Dykstra: “The life of Christian faith is the practice of many practices.”
 To which Smith adds: “not because this is something we accomplish, but because these practices are the ‘habitations of the spirit’.”

 But Smith shows that the Protestant Reformers did not respond to the distortions of Catholic ritual by being “antiliturgical” but by being “properly liturgical.”
 That is, the Reformers believed that the rituals of their time ended up placing all the emphasis on human action, not on God’s action.
 The solution was not to abandon the rituals of the church altogether, but to put them back on the right track.
 So the Reformers defined worship (or rather returned to its intended meaning) as the place where God acts and we respond.
 That doesn’t mean worship involves passive participation on our part.
 On the contrary, the Reformers thought that “various parts of the liturgy, and the liturgy as a whole, are to be seen as ‘an interaction between God and the congregation.’
 Liturgy is action; and the actions are not just human actions and not just divine actions but an ‘an interaction between God and his people, in which the congregation self-consciously participates'” (74).
-Thus Smith argues that historic liturgy is not inherently legalistic or man-made.
-Liturgy is rather a gift that facilitates our formation by virtue of its repetitive, grace-filled, spirit-laden, interactive nature.
+Thus Smith argues that historic liturgy is not inherently legalistic or man-made, but a gift that facilitates our formation by virtue of its repetitive, grace-filled, spirit-laden, interactive nature.

 Ironically, for all their suspicion of liturgy, contemporary evangelicals often commit the same error as the Catholic distortion of liturgy.
-When I started going to a Pentecostal church, for example the emphasis in worship was on “being sincere” because that was how you guarded against rote repetition.
+When I started going to a Pentecostal church, the emphasis in worship was on “being sincere” because that was how you guarded against rote repetition.
 Well, and what’s wrong with that?
 Just this: When you focus so much on the importance of sincerity, you can start to think that you are the primary actor in the worship—that you are coming to express something to God, not the other way around.
-You can start to view rituals and practices are fundamentally bad, and that what really matters is the message that gets loaded into one’s head—thereby overlooking the crucial role of the body and emotions in one’s spiritual formation.
+You can start to view rituals and practices as fundamentally bad, and that what really matters is the message that gets loaded into one’s head—thereby overlooking the crucial role of the body and emotions in one’s spiritual formation.
 And if all that matters is a sincere heart and the message that is preached, then the inclination is to believe that the environment in which you worship doesn’t matter.
 In fact, you can be inclined to favor more familiar environments, such as holding a church service in a movie theater, a space in the mall, a school auditorium, or a coffee shop (or you can at least think that there’s no danger in that).
 The problem is that such contemporary forms and environments carry their own telos of what it means to be human.

 “The liturgy of the mall,” says Smith, “is a heart-level education in consumerism that construes everything as a commodity available to make me happy.
 When I encounter ‘Jesus’ in such a liturgy, rather than encountering the living Lord of history, I am implicitly being taught that Jesus is one more commodity available to make me happy.”